ShivamShivam22/ShivamsBookStore/ShivamsBookStore/README.txt

 1125 > there was an error on the site (index not found) after seraching alot i realized i named "customer" folder as "customers" with a "s" so i removed and its working now.

 1128 > copied _ViewImport and _ViewStart to Customer Area.

+1131 > modified the _ViewStart.cshtml to refelect the new path.